 When Metolazone tablets are used with other antihypertensive drugs, care must be taken, especially during initial therapy.
 Dosage adjustments of other antihypertensives may be necessary.

 The hypotensive effects of these drugs may be potentiated by the volume contraction that may be associated with Metolazone therapy.

 Diuretic-induced hypokalemia can increase the sensitivity of the myocardium to digitalis.
 Serious arrhythmias can result.

 May increase the risk of hypokalemia and increase salt and water retention.

 Serum lithium levels may increase (see WARNINGS).

-May decrease the antihypertensive effects of Metolazone tablets, USP.
+May decrease the antihypertensive effects of Metolazone tablets.